MikesBarto/accessible-date/README.md

 - `m` - Meridian (ex: “A M,” “P M”)

 `settings.language` - ***default*** `en`
 Set the language you want the output to be formatted to.
-Currently, it supports English (`en`) and Spanish (`es`), but more languages will continue to be added.
+Currently, it supports English (`en`), Spanish (`es`), and French (`fr`), but more languages will continue to be added.

 `settings.military` - ***default*** `false`
 If set to `true`, date will display in military time.
 Otherwise, it defaults to displaying in standard time.

+`settings.ignore` - ***default*** Preset array of terms This should be an array of strings that you’d like to ignore when the date is parsed.
+This can help avoid mistakes that the parser might make.
+There is a predefined array of words, and your words will be added to that array.

+## Adding Extra Words

+*accessible-date* takes care of the values mentioned above in `settings.format`, but words outside of those values should be added on your own.
+For example, to speak the time in French, you would add the word "heures" after saying the hour as a number.
+Simply add that into the `settings.format` string, and *accessible-date* will ignore that value when parsing through the string.